syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 Vertical axis label is displayed when the horizontal line in contact with x axis.The label can be aligned using [`VerticalAxisLabelAlignment`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartCrossHairBehavior~VerticalAxisLabelAlignment.html#) property.

-Axis Label can be aligned by Near, Far, Center, Auto and None Options.
+Axis Label can be aligned by Near, Far, Center, Auto, and None Options.

 The following image demonstrates the horizontal axis label positioned center to the vertical line.